 In addition, as many unrelated employers participate in the Somerset County Council Pension Fund, there is an orphan liability risk where employers leave the Fund but with insufficient assets to cover their pension obligations so that the difference may fall on the remaining employers.
 All of the risks above may also benefit the employer e.g. higher than expected investment returns or employers leaving the Fund with excess assets which eventually get inherited by the remaining employers.
 The Authority's Pension Fund liability does not represent an immediate call on reserves; it is a snap-shot valuation in time, based on assumptions.
 The true value of the deficit is assessed on a triennial basis with contribution rates set to recover the balance over the longer-term.
-In 2019/20 we made allowance for the potential impact of the McCloud & Sargeant judgement, which has been rolled forward and remeasured to obtain the accounting results as at 31 March 2021.
-In 2019 a judgement was made in the Court of Appeal about cases involving judges' and firefighters' pensions (McCloud & Sargeant).
-The cases concerned age discrimination in the arrangements for protecting certain scheme members from the impact of introducing new pensions arrangements.
-This ruling will also extend to the LGPS; as when the LGPS was restructured in 2014, it allowed protections for those members who were active in the Scheme in 2012 and over the age of 55.
+The Court of Appeal judgment on the McCloud and Sargeant cases, relate to age discrimination against the age-based transitional provisions put into place when the new judicial pension arrangements were introduced in 2015.
+Although the Tribunal ruled against the Government and the Supreme Court denied their appeal, the outcome of these matters is still to be agreed so the exact impact they will have on LGPS benefits is unknown.
+Remedial regulations are expected in 2022 and the uncertainty over the benefit changes proposed for the LGPS will remain until these have been finalised.
+The McCloud remedy may impact the value of the liabilities in respect of accrued benefits and therefore an allowance may need to be included.